AmarOk1412/Cha-Cuit/README.md

 Then, you will need NGINX and `certbot` (or any other application that can generated certificates for your website).

+Finally, for the Blist theme, you will need postcss (`npm install postcss-cli`).

 ### Configuring the instance

 For the backend cf [chactivityserver](/chactivityserver/README.md).